 Carbohydrates, or carbs, are the sugars, starches, and dietary fiber that occur in certain foods.
-The body breaks them down into glucose, which provides energy.
+The body breaks them down into glucose, which provides energy for bodily functions.

 Carbohydrates are mainly found in plant foods.
 They also occur in dairy products in the form of a milk sugar called lactose.
 Foods high in carbohydrates include bread, pasta, beans, potatoes, rice, and cereals.